miker704/Centipede.js/README.md

 green bullet that can behave in two different ways but regardless of behavior the splay is an explosive round that 'splays' out a large amount of bullets from the hit zone in 8 different directions 60 degrees per direction , basically the shape of a circle.

-Behavior 1 Phase Through Effect : Splay Travels through targets where anything that is hit or within the hit box radius of the splay will explode when the splay leaves the canvas this effect was inspired by the radius effect the BFG 9000 uses from Doom. <br/><br/>
+Behavior 1 - Phase Through Effect:
+Splay Travels through targets where any entities hit or within the radius of the splay will explode shooting red bullets everywhere when the splay leaves the canvas.
+The radius effect was inspired by the radius effect the BFG 9000 uses from Doom where projectile electrifies nearby enemies. <br/><br/>
 ![Splay Phase](./src/assets/readme_resources/splay_phase_1_mini.gif)

+Behavior 2 - Sticky Effect:
-Behavior 2 Phase Through Effect : Splay Travels and homes in an sticks to the closes target exploding after a few seconds before traveling ahead and sticking to the next target this continues till it leaves the map. <br/><br/>
+Splay Travels and homes in and sticks to the closest entity, the splay detonates causing the stuck entity to emit a large amount of red bullets in 8 different directions 360 degrees around the stuck target hitting everything around it.
+There is also a chance that the initial splay bullet after exploding to travel foward again sticking to the next target and explode this can chain multiple times it leaves the map. <br/><br/>

 ![Splay Sticky](./src/assets/readme_resources/Splay_sticky.gif)